July 7, 2022

 AC Efficiency in Sacramento, CA

-On average, the American home spends about $2,200 a year on energy bills, with about 42% of that going to heating and cooling.
+On average, the American home spends about $2,200 a year on energy bills..
 If your AC unit is outdated, inefficient, or improperly sized for your home, those costs can be even higher.
+Read on to see our tips on how to make your ac more energy efficient.

 Rising Energy Bills

-A significant increase should warrant a call to your HVAC contractor to have them take a look at your unit and determine if a repair or replacement is necessary.
+A significant increase should warrant a call to your HVAC contractor.
+A professional can inspect your unit and help with any efficiency troubles.

 Poor Cooling